-- 1. A redistricting committee will not consider a plan that the redistricting committee determines is a violation of section 2 of the Voting Rights Act, 42 U.S.C. § 1973(a), which prohibits any state from imposing any voting qualification, standard, practice or procedure that results in the denial or abridgment of any United States citizen's right to vote on account of race, color or status as a member of a language minority group. - 2.
-A redistricting committee will not consider a plan that the redistricting committee determines is racially gerrymandered.
-Racial gerrymandering exists when: - (a) Race is the dominant and controlling rationale in drawing district lines; and - (b) The Legislature subordinates traditional districting 39 principles to racial considerations. - 3.
+- (a) Race is the dominant and controlling rationale in drawing district lines; and - (b) The district lines are drawn to concentrate members of a group into a single district, thereby diminishing their impact as individual voters. - 4.
+Racial cracking exists when: - (a) Race is the dominant and controlling rationale in drawing district lines; and - (b) District lines are drawn to split members of a group among multiple districts, so as to dilute their impact and to prevent them from constituting a majority. - 5.
 For the purpose of analyzing the 2010 census data, the redistricting committees shall adopt the method set forth in the Office of Management and Budget (OMB) Bulletin No. 00-02 for aggregating and allocating the 63 categories of race data that was reported to Nevada in 2011 by the United States Census Bureau as part of the federal decennial census.